ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 ## Tone

-Watson API has this product called Tone Analyzer[^tone-analyzer] which makes an attempt at determining the "tone" of a piece of text.
+Watson API also has Tone Analyzer[^tone-analyzer] which makes an attempt at determining the "tone" of a piece of text.
 This is also often called "sentiment analysis" in some circles, but Tone Analyzer determines 4 emotional tones, and 3 language tones.
 You can hover over the legend on the chart below to learn more about the different tones.

 The graph below, similar to the flashbacks, shows the season laid out.
 In this case, I've analyzed every scene and the colors correspond to the different tones prominent on that scene.
 The opacity highlights the confidence of the tone being present.
 You can show/hide specific tones by clicking on the legend, so I hope you take some time to play around.